-- 7. The Activities covered by this Order are:- - Persons acting in an anti-social manner who continue to drink alcohol in public places, which are not licensed premises, after they have been asked to stop - b) Persons acting in an anti-social manner who fail to surrender any alcohol in their possession in public places, which are not licensed premises, when asked to do so - c) Begging - d) Threatening behaviour - The effect of this order is to impose the prohibitions on the use of the land as detailed below at all times.
+7. The Activities covered by this Order are: -

+- (a) Persons who continue to drink alcohol in public places, which are not licensed premises, after they have been asked to stop. - (b) Persons who fail to surrender any alcohol in their possession in public places, which are not licenced premises, when asked to do so. - (c) Continuing to feed birds or pigeons after they have been asked to stop. - (d) Anti-social use of a skateboard, scooter, skates, bicycle, e-bike or e-scooter causing damage to property and/or nuisance or annoyance to other persons. - (e) Threatening behaviour. - 8.
+The effect of this order is to impose the prohibitions on the use of the land as detailed below at all times.